Digital verification solutions for Carbon Markets could fast-track climate action

 Marion Verles, CEO, SustainCERT

 But there’s a caveat: While efficiency and a short gap between credit verification and issuance are good reasons to progress, Hewlett doesn’t want to create a barrier to entry for others who can’t access the needed tech.
 “That can be tricky,” Hewlett said.
-“It’s not just a case of replacing a traditional methodology with a [new] platform.
+“It’s not just a case of replacing a traditional methodology with a [new] platform.”

 DMRV method 2

 Manual inputs could allow unscrupulous parties to cook the books to their advantage, especially when selling more offsets means greater profit.
 With the combined qualifying/verifying platform, this becomes almost impossible.
 A second version of DMRV protects against potential corruption by integrating data entry and data verification under one platform.
-Key in this process is the independent party’s disinvested interest in the verification outcome.
+The key in this process is the independent party’s disinvested interest in the verification outcome.

 With this method, project developers send IoT/remote data into a digital, independent qualification and verification platform where data is algorithmically checked against other data points.